 xi.
 A statement in the notice to the tribe that since child custody proceedings are usually conducted on a confidential basis, tribal officials should keep confidential the information contained in the notice concerning the particular proceeding and not reveal it to anyone who does not need the information in order to exercise the tribe's right under the Act."

-BIA Guidelines B.5, Fed.
+BIA Guidelines, 44 Fed.
 Reg.
-Vol. 44, p.
-67591 (Nov.
+67584, 67588, 67591 at B.5 (Nov.
 26, 1979).